-Follow the instructions on the AWS Beanstalk Guide to install AWS EB CLI:
+Follow these instructions to install AWS eb-cli.

 Clone the Repository

-Clone this repository and cd to its directory in Terminal
+Clone this repository and cd to its directory in Terminal.

 Add elasticbeanstalk config